Premium Credit Limited and Mizzen Mezzco Limited Modern Slavery and Human Trafficking statement for the financial year ended 31 December 2021

 2.0 Assessing and managing the risk

-PCL has reviewed its own business and material suppliers and assessed whether any risks of slavery or human trafficking arise.
-Risk is managed by using suppliers whom PCL considers to be reputable, and PCL has specifically requested that all material regular suppliers in these areas confirm that their own business activities do not involve slavery or human trafficking.
+Risks are mitigated by using suppliers whom Premium Credit considers to be reputable, and Premium Credit specifically requests that these suppliers declare that their own business activities do not involve slavery or human trafficking.

-The supply chain is not extensive and is comprised mainly of outsourced services, which include business processing operations; IT support and development; facilities and cleaning services.
+The supply chain is not extensive and is comprised mainly of outsourced services, which include business processing operations, IT support and development, facilities and cleaning services.
 Other suppliers provide software.
-Currently Premium Credit outsource business processing operations and IT Development to a company in India.
-The service has extensive oversight that incorporates adherence to all policies including this one.
-Second line risk management teams also conduct an annual review to ensure effectiveness of our controls.
+The services provided have extensive oversight which incorporates adherence to all policies including the Modern Slavery policy.
+Our second line risk management teams also conduct an annual review to ensure effectiveness of our controls.